 Technical artist Maximilien Cleda showed how the team at Ubisoft approached the procedural vegetation in Ghost Recon Wildlands.
-You can find the previous articles about landscape and city generation on 80.lv.
-Please share if you found this post useful.

 I’m Maximilien Cleda, I have been technical artist on Ghost Recon Wildlands since the beginning of the project, 5 years ago.
 I first started at Ubisoft 8 years ago.
 It was my first job after my graduate studies.
 I’ve worked on several games such as Assassin’s Creed multiplayer, Red Steel 2 and Ghost Recon Future Soldier.